phpMussel/phpMussel/_docs/readme.zh.md

   - If the greylist是empty or if the greylist是not empty和the filetype是greylisted，scan the文件as per normal和determine whether to block it based on the results of the scan，but if the greylist是not empty和the filetype是not greylisted，treat the文件as blacklisted，therefore not scanning it but blocking it anyway。

 “check_archives”
 - Attempt to check the contents of archives?
-0 - No (do not check)，1 - Yes (check) 【标准】。
+False = Don't check； True = Check 【标准】。
 - Currently，only checking of BZ，GZ，LZF和ZIP文件is supported (checking of RAR，CAB，7z和etcetera not currently supported）。
 - This是not foolproof!
 While I 很 recommend keeping this turned on，I can't guarantee it'll always find everything。
 - Also be aware that archive checking currently是not recursive为ZIPs。

 “filesize_archives”
 - Carry over filesize blacklisting/whitelisting to the contents of archives?
-0 - No (just greylist everything)，1 - Yes 【标准】。
+False = No (just greylist everything)； True = Yes 【标准】。

 “filetype_archives”
 - Carry over filetype blacklisting/whitelisting to the contents of archives?
-0 - No (just greylist everything) 【标准】，1 - Yes。
+False = No (just greylist everything) 【标准】； True = Yes。

 “max_recursion”
 - Maximum recursion depth limit为archives.
 Default = 10。

 “block_encrypted_archives”
 - Detect和block encrypted archives?
 Because phpMussel isn't able to scan the contents of encrypted archives，it's possible that archive encryption may be employed by an 攻击者 as a means of attempting to bypass phpMussel，杀毒 scanners和other such protections.
 Instructing phpMussel to block any archives that it discovers to be encrypted could potentially help reduce any risk associated with these such possibilities.
-0 - No，1 - Yes 【标准】。
+False = No； True = Yes 【标准】。

 ####"attack_specific" （类别）
 Attack-specific directives。

-Chameleon attack detection: 0 = Off，1 = On。
+Chameleon attack detection: False = Off； True = On。

 “chameleon_from_php”
 - Search为php header in文件that are neither php文件nor recognised archives。